PeteMcNie/Teams/README.md

 # Teams

 This project was started mid-way through my course with EDA.
 The project uses technologies we were taught at EDA such as React and Redux.
+For testing I used Jest, react testing library and self-taught myself Cypress so I could learn about this awesome e2e testing library.

 ## Overview